Your cookie preferences

 What is a 0% purchase credit card?

-They can be a great way to spread the cost of expensive items like sofas, TVs, bikes and holidays over months or potentially years.
+A 0% purchase credit card allows you to make purchases without paying interest during an introductory period.
+It’s a great way to spread the cost of big-ticket items like furniture, electronics, and holidays over months or even years.

 How to use a 0% purchase credit card